-\textbf{\texttt{IDLE}:} The FSM starts here, signaling it is ready to accept a new command.
+\textbf{\texttt{IDLE}:} The FSM starts here, signaling that it is ready to accept a new command.
 It monitors the input for a convolution operation signal, at which point it captures the execution parameters before transitioning to data acquisition.

 \textbf{\texttt{GET\_DATA}:} In this state, the FSM activates data fetching to fill its internal buffers.
-It stays in this loop until the required amount of data is retrieved from memory, ensuring the \(4 \times 4\) data window is fully populated before beginning calculations.
+It stays in this loop until the required amount of data is retrieved from memory, ensuring that the \(4 \times 4\) data window is fully populated before starting calculations.

-\textbf{\texttt{STAGE\_1} (\emph{MSB Analysis}):} This stage computes MSB locations of the 16 input values \((x_{i,j})\).
+\textbf{\texttt{STAGE\_1} (\emph{MSB Analysis}):} This stage computes the MSB locations of the 16 input values \((x_{i,j})\).
 Negative values are converted to two's complement and processed by a priority-encoder-like structure that extracts the MSB position of each 32-bit value as a 5-bit quantity.
-MSB locations are obtained for both inputs \(MSB(x_i)\) and filter coefficients \(MSB(w_i)\).